-Suspect in NFL player's death was undocumented with a prior DUI, officials say
+Colts owner to pay for funeral of NFL player killed in crash

 Indiana State Police said Monday they are working with the prosecutor's office to file criminal charges in Orrego-Savala's case.

 Orrego-Savala was deported in 2007 and 2009, according to ICE.
-He had entered the US illegally in July 2004 and he was convicted of driving under the influence in Redwood City, California, in 2005, ICE said in a statement.
+He had entered the US illegally in July 2004 and he was convicted of driving under the influence in Redwood City, California, in 2005, ICE said.

 "Additionally, he has many other misdemeanor criminal convictions and arrests in California and Indiana," the statement from ICE said.